Skip to contents

 set.seed(1234)

-Again autocorrelations are very high for both the intercept as well as the covariate effect resulting in high inefficiency factors of ~ 2340.
+Again autocorrelations are very high for both the intercept as well as the covariate effect resulting in high estimated IFs of about 320.

 We now change the setting so that xx takes values of 00 not only for failures but also for some successes, whereas x=1x=1 for all successes.